Wang Qiang (tennis): 2020: Australian Open win over Serena Williams

 Wang opened her new season with a quarterfinal appearance at the Shenzhen Open and a first-round loss to Angelique Kerber at Adelaide.
 Seeded 27th at the Australian Open, she defeated Pauline Parmentier and Fiona Ferro to reach the third round, where she pulled off a major upset by defeating eighth seed Serena Williams in three sets, avenging her lopsided loss to the American at the previous US Open.
-However, she was upset herself in the fourth round by the unseeded Tunisian Ons Jabeur.
-After the Australian Open, Wang played three more events, losing in the quarterfinals of the Hua Hin Championships, and the first round of both the Dubai Open and Qatar Open.
+However, she was upset herself in the fourth round by the unseeded Ons Jabeur.
+After Melbourne, Wang played three more events, losing in the quarterfinals of the Hua Hin Championships, and the first round of both the Dubai Open and Qatar Ladies Open.